steltenpower/ElementarySchoolGimmicks/README.md

 # Elementary School Gimmicks

 ## Number sliders
 When I noticed a young kid able to do simple calculations with things, depictions and spoken numbers significantly better than with amounts written in digits, I wondered if learning could be helped by making the abstractions that digits are, explicit WITHIN doing calculations.
-This resulated in designs for 3 'machines', where every number is always also represented in an amount of depictions:
+This resulted in designs for 3 'machines', where every number is always also represented in an amount of depictions:

 ### Numbers expressed in the alfabet (in Dutch):
 <table><tr><td>